sandyavs/mealplanner-wiki/Test-cases-v2.md

 9. check that the dropdown values are accessible and user be able to select by clicking on specific value in the dropdown by mouse pointer.

 Expected Behaviour:
-When user selects "admin" from list of users dropdwon, admin should be able to view the meal planner page.
+When user selects "admin" from list of users dropdown, admin should be able to view the meal planner page.

-## Test case No: MP-AddTag-007
+## Test case No: MP-AddDescription-007

 ## Test case description:
 Description of the meal plan